emagnier/inuitcss.widths-generator/README.md

 This is a simple file that generates a series of helper classes to drop widths onto elements such as grid systems.

+It allow you to generate only the widths you need, as well as some extra proportions, like 16, 24...

 This module **completely replace the default [`widths`](https://github.com/inuitcss/trumps.widths) module** of inuitcss.
-So it's not necessary to load both the default `widths` inuitcss module and the `widths-generator` module.
+So it's not necessary to load both the default `widths` module and the `widths-generator` module.